autoexecbat-ctf/write-ups/hkcertctf2024/morph/README.md

 The decompiled code from Ida shows that it does a series of `verify` operations, from 0 onwards.
 While Ida shows up to `verify_14` in the decompiled code, looking at the function list suggests that `verify` functions exist from 0 to 53, in a shuffled order inside the binary.

-Perhaps the decompilation fails to shows all the nesting from my default setting.
+Perhaps the decompilation fails to show all the nesting from my default setting.
 But let's assume it calls the functions in the same way, as suggested by a quick glance through the assembly codes.

 _I learned from the write-up discussion that it is due to the `noreturn` attribute resulted from the xor'ed code._